 A lot of times I include some specific incidents that I have encountered.
 F.example I was out driving with my love and we happened to see an animal transport truck driving to pick up farm animals to the slaughterhouse.
 I immediately started crying my heart out for those innocent sentient beings that didn’t know yet what was about to happen to them.
 I cried my heart out for those lovely beings and prayed for them to be safe, to be free and loved.
 In the ending meditation for the world, I included this prayer to take care of everyone suffering, particularly in this case the farm animals.
 I have such compassion for all animals, even insects deserve to be saved from suffering.
 Seeing someone is threatened with violence and murder just completely breaks my heart.
-Having this meditation in the end of my kriya I expand my love and compassion to the world and everyone who may be in suffering and in need of loving-kindness.
+Having this meditation at the end of my kriya I expand my love and compassion to the world and everyone who may be in suffering and in need of loving-kindness.

 Many people today are suffering from stress seeking to learn how to relax and find balance in this world.
 We get troubled by difficult emotional states and we suffer, we don’t know where to turn.
-I’ve been there, I used to say to myself; I don’t have a chance on getting better.
+I’ve been there, I used to say to myself; I don’t have a chance of getting better.
 I have anxiety and this is who I am now.
 The problem was that I didn’t allow myself to love myself deeper, I didn’t want to see what I had within myself.
 But today I know for sure that I have the experience to know in my heart that I have resources to fight my way through until the transformation takes place.
 Namely liberation.
 The freedom to be who I am, my authentic self who loves myself exactly as I am.
 I was reading Esther`s blog post on How to Accept Yourself.
 She says that;

 Self Acceptance is something most people struggle with in this society, we are today because the society has this “standard” that we all struggle to meet.
 But the true fact is that we can never meet the standard because we are humans and we are made imperfect.